Company Logo - Home Link

 To keep things sustainable, three trees are planted for every tree cut down from the farm where it is harvested.

-And at the end of the holiday season, the Covent Garden tree will be recycled into woodchips!
+At the end of the holiday season, the Covent Garden tree will be recycled into woodchips!

 The Sleigh

-On display this year is a recommissioned sleigh, dating from 1884 and hand painted by British artist James Gemmill.
+On display this year is a recommissioned sleigh, dating from 1884 and hand-painted by British artist James Gemmill.

 Photo by @nurse_ruff